nitrologic/foundry/foundry.md

-# foundry command line client
+# nitrologic foundry research tool

 A command line application designed to chat and share files.

+Warning, models with tool support may write to the forge folder at any time.

 ## foundry machine interface